Show All Answers

 Further, the Environmental Working Group’s website acknowledges that the City has conducted work on TCE remediation in tap water and Edina is in compliance with legally mandated federal standards.
 View its website at https://www.ewg.org/tapwater/system.php?pws=MN1270011#.W1jDdNVKhhF.

 In 2012, the City opened Water Treatment Plant No. 6 at 5116 Brookside Ave.
 The plant, which treats 4 of the City’s 18 wells, is equipped with an aeration system designed to filter out vinyl chloride and other VOCs like TCE.
 The Minnesota Pollution Control Agency paid for the design of the plant.
 The City also worked with the Minnesota Department of Health on the project.

-For more information on drinking water in Edina, read the recent issue of Public Works Pipeline, which includes the City’s annual drinking water report.
-The issue can be found online at www.EdinaMN.gov/ArchiveCenter/ViewFile/Item/464.
+For more information on drinking water in Edina, read the recent issue of Public Works Pipeline (PDF), which includes the City’s annual drinking water report.

-For more information on TCE in drinking water, visit http://www.health.state.mn.us/divs/eh/hazardous/topics/tce.html.
+For more information on TCE in drinking water, visit the state's Department of Health's Trichloroethylene (TCE) and Your Health page.